Virtus Ambassador & TV Presenter Egypt

 Rahma Khaled Hussain is an International Swimmer from Egypt who has won a total of 7 international and 189 national medals during her swimming career.

-Rahma was born in 1996 and holds a Bachelor’s degree in Tourism.
-Rahma is the first TV presenter with Down Syndrome in Egypt and has been working with the DMC TV channel since December 2018.
+Rahma was born in 1996 and is the first TV presenter with Down Syndrome in Egypt.
+She has been working with the DMC TV channel since December 2018.

 After winning medals in the Egypt Republic and Cup Championship in 2015,2016 and 2017, Rahma started getting attention from the media and was invited by many news channels for interviews.
 Rahma gives credit to sports for changing her life and for teaching her essential life skills.